aidanshands/Pcinnamomi-Genomics/README.md

 # Shands et al. (2023) _Phytophthora cinnamomi_ Genomics Materials
 _Shands et al., 2023 (in prep)_

+Please note that this repository is under development, thank you.

 ## Trimming Illumina Reads
 The genomic Illumina reads were filtered using Trimmomatic v0.36.
 ``` bash